urvin-compliance/caracal/README.md

     docx.file_name 'example_document.docx'

+The current document name can be returned by invoking the `name` method:

+    docx.name    # => 'example_document.docx'

+*The default file name is caracal.docx.*

 ### Page Size

 Page dimensions can be set using the `page_size` method.
 The method accepts two parameters for controlling the width and height of the document.